 In our experience, the creation of a workflow like this takes 3-5 days.
 This is enough time to create a template and create the integration.
 What’s good about these workflows is that they are “set and forget”.
 You create it once, and never think about it again.
 If you wish, you can add new designs (new templates), but the integration stays the same.

-Create a fully automated digital signage content creation workflow in Plainly
+Create fully automated digital signage content creation workflows with Plainly

 Book a 15-min demo

 In a world that’s this dynamic, it doesn’t make sense to have static content, especially when you have the tools like Plainly at your disposal.
 Customers are getting used to a personalized advertising experience.
 That’s why you have to make sure that your offer is always relevant.